 Even when there is minimal danger of skin contact with an extremely hazardous substance, lab coats, coveralls, aprons, or protective suits should be utilized.
 These garments should not leave the work site.

 Respirators.
 The use of respirators in laboratories is strongly discouraged.
 The use of respirators is only allowed where engineering controls are not feasible or where they are being installed.
-Any individual that uses a respirator as part of his or her work at the University must be enrolled in the respirator program.
-Prior to using a respirator for the first time or for a new activity, employees must complete the medical questionnaire and be approved by a physician, attend an EHS respiratory training session and be fit tested.
-Please contact EHS at (410) 706-7055 for a copy of the University Respiratory Protection Program.
-It can also be found here.
+Any individual that uses a respirator as part of their work at the University must be enrolled in the respirator program.
+Before using a respirator for the first time or for a new activity, employees must complete the medical questionnaire and be approved by a physician, attend an EHS respiratory training session, and be fit-tested.
+Please contact EHS at 410-706-7055 for a copy of the University Respiratory Protection Program.
+It also can be found here.

 Laundry Contaminated with Potentially Infectious Material.
 All laundry that is contaminated with potentially infectious material shall be bagged at the location where it was used and shall not be sorted or rinsed in the location where it was originally used.
-Contaminated laundry shall be placed and transported in bags or containers labeled with the Universal Biohazard symbol.
-Whenever contaminated laundry is wet and presents a reasonable likelihood of soak-through of or leakage from the bag or container, the laundry shall be placed and transported in bags or containers which prevent soak-through and/or leakage of fluids to the exterior.
-In addition, when a Department ships contaminated laundry off-site for laundering they must ensure that the laundry is in bags or containers labeled with the Universal Biohazard symbol.
-The cost of offsite laundering is the responsibility of the employee’s Department.
+Contaminated laundry shall be placed and transported in bags or containers labeled with the universal biohazard symbol.
+Whenever contaminated laundry is wet and presents a reasonable likelihood of soak-through or leakage from the bag or container, the laundry shall be placed and transported in bags or containers that prevent soak-through and/or leakage of fluids to the exterior.
+In addition, when a department ships contaminated laundry off-site for laundering, it must ensure that the laundry is in bags or containers labeled with the universal biohazard symbol.
+The cost of off-site laundering is the responsibility of the employee’s department.

 - Showers shall be located within 25 feet of areas where chemicals with a pH of 2.0 or 12.5 are used.